-- The attendance register will be completed at the start of the first session of the day and once during the afternoon session. - The member of staff with responsibility for taking the session register must record whether each pupil is: - o present, - attending an approved educational activity, - o absent or - o unable to attend due to exceptional circumstances. - Registers will be completed using the Department for Education's Attendance and Absence Codes, as detailed below. - Parents should report absences as soon as possible when known and ideally before 8:30 am on the first morning of absence and on each subsequent day of absence until the pupil's return. - Where a pupil who is expected in school does not arrive, the school will contact parents on the morning of absence by automated text or telephone to try to establish the reason for absence. - The school will prioritise making contact where a child is considered to be vulnerable e.g. those in care, those with Child Protection Plans or those who have previously gone missing. - When the reason is established, the absence will be marked as authorised or unauthorised depending upon the reason provided. - If the school is unable to establish the reason for absence, the absence will be coded as unauthorised (O) after five working days. - If the school is concerned about a pupil's safety or is unable to contact a parent, the school may use other named contacts who may reasonably be able to confirm the child's whereabouts. - In some cases, where concern is significant, the school may choose to contact the emergency services or other professionals for advice and support.
+- The member of staff with responsibility for taking the session register must record whether each pupil is: - Attending the school; - Attending a setting other than the school; - Absent with leave of absence; - Absent for other authorised reasons; - Absent unable to attend school because of unavoidable cause; - Absent due to unauthorised circumstances. - Registers will be completed using the Department for Education's Attendance and Absence Codes, as detailed below. - Parents should report absences as soon as possible when known and ideally before 8:30 am on the first morning of absence and on each subsequent day of absence until the pupil's return. - Where a pupil who is expected in school does not arrive, the school will contact parents on the morning of absence by automated text/messaging system or telephone to try to establish the reason for absence. - The school will prioritise making contact where a child is considered to be vulnerable e.g. those in care, those with Child Protection Plans or those who have previously gone missing. - When the reason is established, the absence will be marked as authorised or unauthorised depending upon the reason provided. - If the school is unable to establish the reason for absence, the absence will be coded as unauthorised (O) after five working days. - If the school is concerned about a pupil's safety or is unable to contact a parent, the school may use other named contacts who may reasonably be able to confirm the child's whereabouts. - In some cases, where concern is significant, the school may choose to contact the emergency services or other professionals for advice and support.
 Home visits may also be carried out by the school or external agencies, as appropriate. - The school will record reasons for lateness or absence, whether received in note form or via email or phone call, using the school's electronic information management system.
-Where phone calls home have been made, details of the call or messages left will also be recorded. - In line with legislation, any amendment to the attendance register will include: - The original entry - The amended entry - The reason for the amendment - The date of the amendment
+Where phone calls home have been made, details of the call or messages left will also be recorded. - In line with legislation, any amendment to the attendance register will include: - The original entry - The amended entry - o The reason for the amendment - The date of the amendment - The name and role of the person who made the amendment. - Every entry on the attendance register will be retained for six years after the date of entry. - In line with legislation, an additional back-up copy of the admission register and the attendance register will be made at least once a month in the form of an electronic or printed copy.

-&lt;sup>6 The Education (Pupil Registration) (England) Regulations 2006 (as amended), section 13(2)
+&lt;sup>9 School Attendance (Pupil Registration) (England) Regulations 2024 - Regulation 5 (3)

-&lt;sup>5 Parents are expected to provide at least two named contacts for emergencies.
+&lt;sup>7 Parents are expected to provide at least two named contacts for emergencies.